kuninethan95/dsc-phase-1-project/README.md

 ### Conclusion
-- There is a positive trend between film duration and worldwide gross
+- There is a positive relationshiup between film duration and worldwide gross
-- Long movies have more outlier values
+- Long movies have more outlier values.

+- 43% of films are considered 'medium' duration, 30% 'short' duration, and 27% 'long' duration

 # Analyze which directors generate the highest revenue
-- Are the top directors generally profitable?
+- Are the top directors consistantly profitable?
 - How much revenue do top directors' films earn?
-- Are all films that top directors produce domestically and globabally profitable
+- Are all films that top directors produce domestically and globabally profitable?

-- Choosing to hone in on revenue and cost because those show the absolute impact to Microsoft balance sheet
+- Choosing to hone in on revenue and cost because these measures have a greater influence on balance sheet than ROI.